code-dreamer/DupeSearcher/README.md

 # DupeSearcher
-Fast console app which searches for file duplicates on disk.
+Fast console app that searches file duplicates on disk.